-Both albums will be launched at The London International Ska Festival in May and CD versions can be pre-ordered now (Phoenix All Stars Friday, Dualers Saturday) with tickets from www. londoninternationalskafestival. co.uk/tickets and picked up at the festival, or alternatively if you can't make this both will be available on CD and download formats from itunes, Amazon and other usual outlets after the event.
+Ska - Skatalites style and the Both albums will be launched sweetest sounding rocksteady at The London International Ska & reggae".
+Songs included for a Festival in May and CD versions re-working include The Specials can be pre-ordered now (Phoe-Too Much Too Young, which was nix All Stars Friday, Dualers Satoriginally based around Lloydie urday) with tickets from www. & The Lowbites Birth Control, londoninternationalskafestival.
+Stereotype and the iconic Ghost co.uk/tickets and picked up at Town, then there is The Select- the festival, or alternatively if er's self-titled theme song, orig- you can't make this both will be inally the B-side to The Specials available on CD and download Gangsters and a version of Elvis formats from itunes, Amazon Costello's I Can't Stand Up For and other usual outlets after the